bitfireAT/webdav-push/webdav-push-draft.md

 ### Subscription registration

 How to subscribe to collections on the WebDAV server.
 Required information:

 - Collection to be subscribed
 - Push transport, including transport-specific details
     - Web Push: push resource URL
-    - details for message encryption
+    - (TODO details for message encryption)
 - Expiration? how long by default, min/max (24 h), server decides (and can impose limits)
-- End-to-end-encryption?
-Or should it be defined per transport?
+- (End-to-end-encryption?
+Or should it be defined per transport?)

-By now, only updates in direct members (equals `Depth: 1`) are sent.
+TODO By now, only updates in direct members (equals `Depth: 1`) are sent.
 Maybe it could be specified that servers can send one notification per path segment?
 Implications?

-To subscribe to a collection, the client sends a POST request to the collection it wants to subscribe with `Content-Type: application/xml`.
+To subscribe to a collection, the client sends a POST request with `Content-Type: application/xml` to the collection it wants to subscribe.
 The root XML element of the XML body is `<push-register>` in the WebDAV-Push name space (`DAV:Push`) and can be used to distinguish between a WebDAV-Push and other requests.

-**Element definitions:**
+### Subscription updates

+A server must not register a subscription with the same identifier multiple times.
+Which field is used as a unique identifier is specific to the transport.
+For Web Push, it is the push resource URL.

+If a client tries to register a subscription with the same identifier again, the server must update the stored subscription with the subscription details and the expiration date.
+The server can return either the same or a new registration URL for the updated subscription.

+### Element definitions

 Name: `push-register`
 Namespace: `DAV:Push`